Lasserini/stine-poulsen-psykoterapeut/README.md

 ### Code

--   The full-screen hero image code came from this [StackOverflow post](https://stackoverflow.com)
+- The full-screen background image code is heavily inspired by this [WebFx post](https://www.webfx.com/blog/web-design/responsive-background-image/)

--   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

--   [MDN Web Docs](https://developer.mozilla.org/) : For Pattern Validation code.
-Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
-Tutorial Found [Here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#Pattern_validation)
+- Inspiration on how to develop a responsive drop down navigation menu for small screen sizes was taken from this [MarkUpTag post](https://www.markuptag.com/responsive-navbar-with-html-css-without-bootstrap/)

 ### Content

 -   All content was written by the developer.

--   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)

 ### Media

--   All Images were created by the developer.
+- The logo photo and the profile photos are taken by Photographer Katja Anna Frederiksen.
+- The background image is an open source photo from [Pexels.com profile Picabay](https://www.pexels.com/@pixabay).
+Thank you.

 ### Acknowledgements